Updated: Jul 6

-Whether through news reports on TV or conversations with friends, much of the talk right now is about flattening the curve so that we can leave the comfort of our homes – a form of comfort that is quickly making us jaded.
+Whether through news reports on TV or conversations with friends, much of the talk right now is about flattening the curve so that we can leave the comfort of our homes.
 In the midst of a global pandemic, this is understandable.
 However, the World Meteorological Organization recently released their Earth Day report, reminding everyone that COVID-19 is not the only existing crisis, and the pandemic curve is not the only one that needs to be flattened.

 Before COVID-19 took over the news, experts warned about another crisis: climate change.
 The warning included that we are at the point where urgent action is necessary in order to prevent a serious worsening of global warming.
 An absence of change in our behavior would have detrimental effects for the planet, such as an increase in the natural disasters that we’ve only gotten a sneak peek of.